dmbarbour/awelon/AboutAO.md

 An 'adverb' is a word that modifies a verb.

 Words such as `each`, `keep`, and `dip` aren't adverbs.
 They're too active.
 But they are at least *related* to adverbs.
 If we were instead to say `[foo] listwise`, we might expect as result a function - a verb - that, *when later applied to a list*, will apply `foo` to each element in the list.
 We could define the adverb `listwise` as simply `[each] curry`.
 Currying relates higher order functions to adverbs.

-Adverbs have a nice property: they operate on a closed set of verbs.
-This makes them very compositional in nature, and a good fit for concatenative PLs.
-We can meaningfully say `[foo] listwise barwise bazwise`, and we can readily refactor or abstract common sequences of adverbs.
+Adverbs have a nice property: their input and output type is the same - just a verb.
+This makes adverbs very compositional and a good fit for concatenative PLs.
+We can meaningfully say `[foo] listwise barwise bazwise`, and we can directly refactor or abstract a common sequences of adverbs.

-Unfortunately, `[foo] each` is simply easier to write than `[foo] listwise inline` even if we ignore the one-time cost to define `listwise`.
-As the code graduates towards `[[[foo] each] keep] dip`, the structure becomes rigid and brittle - difficult to compose, refactor, and reuse - but each step is easy.
-The path of least resistance thus guides developers to an inferior design.
+Unfortunately, `[foo] each` is easier to write than `[foo] listwise apply` even if we ignore the additional one-time cost to define `listwise`.
+The path of least resistance thus guides developers towards rigid, brittle structures that are difficult to directly abstract or refactor such as `[[[foo] each] keep] dip`.

-Proposed here: syntactic sugar for applying adverbs via [inflection](http://en.wikipedia.org/wiki/Inflection).

-In AO, adverbs inflect words as a suffix, using a single character per adverb.
-This can lead to very parsimonious code.
-A subprogram of form `[[[foo] each] keep] dip` might be reduced to as `foo\*kd`.
-By making this pattern easier to use, I hope to encourage its use.
+To make adverbs usable, I propose syntactic sugar for [inflection](http://en.wikipedia.org/wiki/Inflection).
+Inflection refers to modifying the structure of a word in a simple, systematic way in order to modify the word's meanings.
+With inflection, a subprogram of form `[foo] listwise keeping withdip apply` might be expressed parsimoniously as `foo\*kd`.
 The details:

 * character `\` is now reserved, may not be used in normal words
 * `foo\*kd` rewrites in place to `[foo] [\*kd] applyWithAdverbs`
-* like inline ABC, code `\*kd` expands to words (adverbs) `\* \k \d`
+* like inline ABC, `\*kd` encodes the sequence of words `\* \k \d`
 * users define words `\*`, `\k`, `\d` (etc.) and `applyWithAdverbs`

-In practice, a single character per inflection adverb should be sufficient, simple, and parsimonious.
-Unicode is big.
-The number of adverbs worth defining, learning, and regularly using is relatively small.
-Adverbs and inflections achieve utility through flexible ad-hoc combination, not through enormous vocabulary.

-That said, it would not be difficult to model some adverb-words as introducing numerical arguments or selectors for subsequent adverbs.
+Developers are limited to one distinguishing character per modifier.
+However, not every modifier needs to directly represent an adverb.
+It is feasible to model selectors such that digraph `\K₃` constructs an adverb, or such that `\lf` represents a fold over a list while `\Tf` represents a fold over trees.
+That said, unicode is big while the number of inflections worth defining for reuse is relatively small.
+Character per adverb should often serve admirably in practice.

-The standard definition for `applyWithAdverbs` involves a two-stage process.
-First, adverbs are applied to the quoted word in a constrained environment.
-Second, the resulting block is applied inline.
-This two-stage model ensures that adverbs are purely functional, insensitive to context, and thus `foo\*kd` can really be understood as an independent word (with the same meaning every place it is used).
+The standard definition for `applyWithAdverbs` will first apply the adverbs to the word in a controlled environment, i.e. such that the adverbs cannot be effectful or sensitive to context, then inline the result.
+By doing so, `foo\*kd` can easily be understood as a single word.

-Syntactic sugar for adverbs and inflection currently has *experimental* status in AO.
-If it doesn't see much use after a few large projects, or if the benefits seem marginal, they'll be removed as unnecessary complexity.
-If they should be modified, they'll be modified.
+As an experimental feature, sugar for inflection will be removed if it doesn't seem highly useful after trying it in a few significant projects.